 Dr. Stephen F. Szabo is the Executive Director of the Transatlantic Academy (TA), based at the Washington office of the German Marshall Fund of the United States (GMF).
 As Executive Director, Dr. Szabo works with the partners of the TA to shape the research content of each term, to assist in the recruitment and selection of Fellows and to manage the Academy.

 Prior to joining GMF, Dr. Szabo had been with the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University, where he served as Academic and Interim Dean as well as Professor of European Studies.
 Prior to that he had served as Professor of National Security Affairs at the National Defense University and Chairman of West European Studies at the Foreign Service Institute, U.S. Department of State.
 He has written on German foreign and security policies, generational politics in Europe, and transatlantic security and political relations.
 His publications include The Changing Politics of German Security, The Diplomacy of German Unification, Parting Ways: The Crisis in the German-American Relationship, and Germany, Russia and the Rise of Geo-Economics.

-Jessica M. Hirsch is the Program Assistant to the Transatlantic Academy.
+Jessica M. Hirsch is the Program Coordinator at the Transatlantic Academy.
 At the Academy, Ms. Hirsch provides support, budgeting, and program coordination for the Fellows.
 Prior to joining the Academy, she was an intern in the Foreign Policy and Civil Society program at GMF.
 Ms. Hirsch holds an M.A. in International Affairs from the Elliott School for International Affairs at the George Washington University, and a B.A. in International Relations and Economics from the University of Delaware.